tsengcy/linear-algerbra-and-its-application-term-project/README.md

 # linear-algerbra-and-its-application-term-project

-Jacobi.cpp is the code using Jacobi method
+Jacobi.cpp is the code using Jacobi method\n
 GS.cpp is the code using Gauss-Seidel method
 GRMES.cpp you know that
 LU.cpp ...